How much are tickets and where can I buy them?

 Will there be a main stage?

 Yes, our mainstage is located in the Shorefields marquee and this will be where our headline acts play on the Friday and Saturday night.
-There will be 9 separate music marquees - each with a fantastic line-up and headline act.
+There will be 9 separate music marquees/venues - each with a fantastic line-up and headline act.
 Each marquee has a strict capacity so we recommend that if there is a specific act you want to see, like with any festival, it’s best to get into the venue nice and early.
 Although, with our very diverse audience and so much fantastic stuff going on, it's quite unlikely that you won't be able to get in to see your favourite acts.

 What time are the headliners on?

 Each marquee will have a headline act and will differ to the times as to when they are on.
 The lineup schedules will be posted on our website and social media a few weeks prior to the event.

 Are teenagers allowed, if accompanied by a responsible adult?